3PU/2nd-paw/README.md

 user to the product detail page where a more detailed description of the product is provided.
 The buy button adds the applicable product to the shopping cart.

-All sections are avilable to all users, logged in or not, but non-logged in users cannot add products to the shopping cart.
+All sections are avilable to all users, logged in or not, but non-authenticated in users cannot add products to the shopping cart.
-If a user clicks on the 'buy' button, the user is redirected to the login page, where the user can choose to log in or sign up for a free account.
+If a non-authenticated user clicks on the 'buy' button, the user is redirected to the login page, where the user can choose to log in or sign up for a free account.

 If no products are available in the database a text is displayed telling the user that no products have been found.